-- Whether you are suffering from a work injury, a chronic pain condition or recovering from a surgery, aquatic therapy can provide an impact free environment.
-North Lake is proud to offer aquatic therapy at three of our clinic locations, including Clackamas, Milwaukie and Oregon City.
+- Whether you are suffering from a work injury, a chronic pain condition, or recovering from surgery, aquatic therapy can provide an impact-free environment.
+North Lake is proud to offer aquatic therapy at two of our clinic locations, including Clackamas, and Milwaukie.

 Prehabilitation is used to prepare patients for surgeries like total hip or knee replacement, ACL reconstruction as well as many other surgical procedures.
 Studies have shown that patients that participate in a prehab program have better outcomes and can potentially reduce the cost of the recovery from a surgical procedure.